 The North American region to grow at a noteworthy pace over the forecast period

-Geographically, the global gaming as a service (GaaS) market has been segmented into North America, South America, Europe, Middle East and Africa (MEA), and Asia Pacific (APAC).
-The North American region is projected to hold a significant market share and grow at a noteworthy pace over the forecast period, which is attributable to the fact that in countries such as the US, there are increasing investments in the R&D for the improvement and enhancement of capabilities of this service.
-The players such as Google and Microsoft are leveraging every opportunity to increase the adoption of this next-gen service.
+Geographically, the global gaming as a service (GaaS) market has been segmented into North America, South America, Europe, the Middle East and Africa (MEA), and Asia Pacific (APAC).
+The North American region is projected to hold a significant market share and grow at a noteworthy pace over the forecast period, which is attributable to the fact that in countries such as the US, there are increasing investments in R&D for the improvement and enhancement of capabilities of this service.
+Players such as Google and Microsoft are leveraging every opportunity to increase the adoption of this next-gen service.
 The APAC regional market will experience significant market growth on account of the rising popularity of cloud gaming and the rapidly growing gamer population in APAC countries.
 Countries such as China and South Korea are among the largest online gaming industries in the world, with mobile gaming increasingly popular in Korea.
 In conjunction, the increasing investments and initiatives being taken by the market players also support the market growth of gaming as a service in this region.
-For instance, in September 2019, SK Telecom announced to be the operating partner under the tech giant Microsoft, in order to deliver a cloud gaming service based on 5G network called the “Project xCloud” in Korea.
+For instance, in September 2019, SK Telecom announced that it would be the operating partner under the tech giant Microsoft, in order to deliver a cloud gaming service based on the 5G network called “Project xCloud” in Korea.

-|Market size value in 2019||US$1.470 billion|
+|Market Size Value in 2020||US$1.858 billion|

-|Market size value in 2025||US$7.790 billion|
+|Market Size Value in 2027||US$18.407 billion|

-|Growth Rate||CAGR of 32.04% from 2019 to 2025|
+|Growth Rate||CAGR of 38.77% from 2020 to 2027|

 |Forecast Unit (Value)||USD Billion|

-|Segments covered||Platform, Technology, And Geography|
+|Segments Covered||Platform, Technology, And Geography|

-|Regions covered||North America, South America, Europe, Middle East and Africa, Asia Pacific|
+|Regions Covered||North America, South America, Europe, Middle East and Africa, Asia Pacific|

-|Companies covered||NVIDIA Corporation, Microsoft, Google, Tencent, RemoteMyApp Sp. z o.o., Shadow by Blade, Sony Interactive Entertainment Inc., Parsec Cloud, Inc.|
+|Companies Covered||NVIDIA Corporation, Microsoft, Google, Tencent, RemoteMyApp Sp. z o.o., Shadow by Blade, Sony Interactive Entertainment Inc., Parsec Cloud, Inc.|

-|Customization scope||Free report customization with purchase|
+|Customization Scope||Free report customization with purchase|

 Frequently Asked Questions (FAQs)